Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 Dates are given as strings in `"YYYY.M.D"` format

 Unlike `json`, keys are NOT unique.
 This fact is used to list multiple instances of the same class of object within an array.
-For example
+For example `last_price_history` is listed multiple times so that the game can display the price history.

 ## Production tab